 What Order Should You Pay Off Your Debts In?

-It’s one thing to decide that you want to pay off your debts.
-But how do you know where to start, especially if you have multiple debts?
+It’s one thing to decide to pay off debt for good.
+But where should one start, especially if there are multiple debts to manage?

 “Our experience shows that you will pay your debts down more efficiently and therefore more quickly if you’ve got a plan in place,” says Jeff Schwartz Executive Director, Consolidated Credit Counseling Services of Canada.